npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Command-click on the `capacity` property to show usages.
 The usages include a call to the setter from the Java SignupServer class.
 Our change has had no effect on Java code or Kotlin code.

-NOTE: We do not have uses of `capacity` from Kotlin yet, because apart from the setter call in Java, the capacity is only set by the constructor.
+We do not have uses of `capacity` from Kotlin yet, because apart from the setter call in Java, the capacity is only set by the constructor.
 We'll address that presently...

 Bring attention to the grey underline of the `get` keyword.
 Explain what the grey underlines mean: suggestions for where you can improve code style.
 Hover over it to show the suggestion.
 Option-Enter to apply the suggestion.